Strypper/Strypper/README.md

 I love learning new things and keeping up with the evolving .NET ecosystem.
 I am always eager to explore new features such as .NET 6,.NET MAUI Community Toolkit,.NET Hot Restart,.NET Multi-targeting Packs and more.
 I also enjoy sharing my knowledge and experience with other developers through blogs, podcasts and online communities.

 I am looking for a challenging and rewarding opportunity where I can apply my skills and passion as a .NET developer.
 I believe that I can bring value to your team by delivering high-quality software solutions that meet your business needs and exceed your expectations.
-P/S: I’m also a designer.
 <br/>
 P/S: also a designer